 - 1.1.1.
 This policy is designed to ensure there is an open and fair admissions procedure for all applicants and to help guide parents and their children through the application process.
 The academy's admissions arrangements will not disadvantage unfairly, either directly or indirectly, a child from a particular social or racial group, or a child with a disability or special educational needs, and that other academy policies do not discourage parents from applying for a place for their child. - 1.1.2.
-This policy details the academies arrangements for admissions and will apply to all admissions from September 2023 to August 2024.
+This policy details the academies arrangements for admissions and will apply to all admissions from [insert date] to [insert date].
 This includes in-year admissions within this period. - 1.1.3.
 Parents are encouraged to visit the academy with their child if they are planning to apply for a place.
-We have a number of open days during the year, these will be publicised in the local paper and on the Academy website.
-Arrangements for visits outside these dates can be made through the academy office 01493 661523, or office@ocppa.co.uk - 1.1.4.
+We have a number of open days during the year, these will be publicised [detail where these can be found].
+Arrangements for visits outside these dates can be made through the academy office [insert contact details]. - 1.1.4.
 The Academy Trust will consult on the admissions arrangements at least once every seven years or if there are proposed changes to the admission arrangements which require consultation. - 1.1.5.
 This policy is consistent with all other policies adopted by OAT / the academy and is written in line with current legislation and guidance.